thomasbergernz/versitygw/System-Requirements.md

 **Memory**: Minimum 16 GB RAM (32 GB+ for larger workloads).

-**Storage**: At least 100 GB of local storage for system and temporary data (workload-dependent).
+**Storage**: At least a few GB of local storage for system and temporary data (workload-dependent).

-**Network**: 10GbE or better network interface for optimal performance.
+**Network**: 10GbE or better network interface is suggested for optimal performance, but the gateway will operate on any network provided.

 ## Filesystem Requirements